Q. What are my obligations as an enrolled EB?

 A.

-There are two methods of receiving funding through the Landfill Communities Fund (LCF);
+There are two methods of receiving funding through the LCF:

-• Directly from a Landfill Operator (LO) based in England or Northern Ireland.
+Directly from a Landfill Operator (LO): Available to those based in England or Northern Ireland.

-You can use our funders search to find a list of EBs who may fund in your area.
+Use our funders search tool to find a list of EBs that might provide funding in your area.

 Q. What is the levy currently set at?